Start planning your trip

 Only 1 child (aged 0-2) per adult is allowed

 Explore the wonderful surroundings of Hakone with this guide!
 We introduce the most convenient ways to reach Hakone from Tokyo, as well as the sightseeing areas and attractions in the area: Hakone Yumoto, Gora, Miyanoshita, Lake Ashi and Owakudani.

-Hakone is a town located in the western part of Kanagawa prefecture.
+Hakone is a hot spring town located in the western part of Kanagawa.
 A place with beautiful nature, Hakone has prospered not only as a stop between Tokyo and Kyoto but also as a refreshing hot spring resort for travelers for hundreds of years.

-Hakone is a popular one-day trip destination for both domestic and international tourists as it is a mere two hour trip from Tokyo.
+Hakone is a popular one-day trip destination for both domestic and international visitors as it is a mere two hour trip from Tokyo.

 There are many ways to reach and travel about in Hakone, such as the Odakyu Romance Car, Hakone Railways, Hakone Cable Car, Hakone Ropeway, and the Hakone Tozan Bus.